charlotteaashley/typo-design-template/_posts/2021-10-21-typography-in-cook-books.md

 ![Data gathered providing typography choices in 1800s cookbooks.](../uploads/screenshot-2021-11-16-at-15.32.00.png)

 From the data presented above, the infographic highlights that between the years of 1808-1900 serif fonts are most popular in terms of typography choices regarding titles of recipes and the text within the book.
-With the addition of bold style, it demonstrates that the traditional and bold typefaces were popular within the time period.
+With the addition of a 75% bold style, it demonstrates that the traditional and bold typefaces were popular within the time period.

-#### *Title of the recipe:*
+#### *Title of the Recipe:*

 From the statistics it is evident that over 68% of recipe titles within cookbooks from the 1800s were in a serif typeface, as assessed these could be of: